Deophius/singin/readme.md

 15. Reboot to check.
 16. When asked about the firewall, allow all access.

+## Help on installing requests on the server

+It is quite likely that the server doesn't have an Internet connection.
+You can work around this.

+1. Run `pip install requests` on a machine that can access the Internet.
+2. Run `pip show requests` to get info about location and requirements.
+3. Go to that directory and copy `requests` and its requirements into a removable disk.
+4. Copy these files to the equivalent directory on the server.

 ## How do I use this?

+Manual sign in:

 1. Double click on `dbgui.pyw` in an explorer window.
 2. Follow the in-program instructions.
 3. If something funny happens, you can launch this file with the `py` launcher to read the console output and try to fix it yourself. :)

+Automation is the king:

+1. Double click on `trainer.pyw` in an explorer window.
+2. Follow the in-program instructions.
+Remember to flush!
+3. This functionality is quite new, so you need to conduct a few tests to see if it works.
+If anything funny happens, maybe you're on your own because everyone's needs are quite specific these days.

 *Good luck!*